Coupling Quantum Matter and Gravity: Quantum matter on classical gravitational backgrounds

+Note that this is the power series expansion of the metric itself and not its inverse.
 The dimensionless \emph{Eddington--Robertson parameters} $\beta$ and $\gamma$ account for possible deviations from GR.
 For the case of GR, which corresponds to the values $\beta = \gamma = 1$, the metric \eqref{eq:ER_PPN_metric} solves the Einstein field equations in a $c^{-1}$-expansion for a static source, with $\Phi$ being the Newtonian gravitational potential of the source.
 The family of metrics for different values of $\beta,\gamma$ then form a `test theory', enabling tests of GR against possible different metric theories of gravity.
 The Eddington--Robertson metric is the most simple example of a metric in the general parameterised post-Newtonian (henceforth abbreviated by PPN) formalism, which provides a general framework of metric test theories of gravity in the weak-field regime.
 For a detailed discussion, see \cite{willTheoryExperimentGravitationalPhysics2018,poissonWillGravity2014}.